 The most serious complications, which have very high mortality rates, are

 Early recognition of symptoms suggestive of a transfusion reaction and prompt reporting to the blood bank are essential.
 The most common symptoms are chills, rigor, fever, dyspnea, light-headedness, urticaria, itching, and flank pain.
 If any of these symptoms (other than localized urticaria and itching) occur, the transfusion should be stopped immediately and the IV line kept open with normal saline.
 The remainder of the blood product and clotted and anticoagulated samples of the patient’s blood should be sent to the blood bank for investigation.
-Note: The unit in question should not be restarted, and transfusion of any previously issued unit should not be initiated.
-Further transfusion should be delayed until the cause of the reaction is known, unless the need is urgent, in which case type O Rh-negative RBCs should be used.
+NOTE: The unit in question should not be restarted, and transfusion of any previously issued unit should not be initiated.
+Further transfusion should be delayed until the cause of the reaction is known, unless the need is urgent, in which case type O Rh-negative red blood cells (RBCs) should be used.

-An acute phase usually develops within 1 h of initiation of transfusion, but it may occur late during the transfusion or immediately afterward.
+An acute phase usually develops within 1 hour of initiation of transfusion, but it may occur late during the transfusion or immediately afterward.
 Onset is usually abrupt.
 The patient may complain of discomfort and anxiety.
 Dyspnea, fever, chills, facial flushing, and severe pain may occur, especially in the lumbar area.
 Shock may develop, causing a rapid, feeble pulse; cold, clammy skin; low blood pressure; and nausea and vomiting.
 Jaundice may follow acute hemolysis.

 If AHTR occurs while the patient is under general anesthesia, the only symptom may be hypotension, uncontrollable bleeding from incision sites and mucous membranes caused by an associated DIC, or dark urine that reflects hemoglobinuria.

 Drug treatment of hypotension must be done cautiously.
 Pressor drugs that decrease renal blood flow (eg, epinephrine, norepinephrine, high-dose dopamine) are contraindicated.
-If a pressor drug is necessary, dopamine 2 to 5 mcg/kg/min is usually used.
+If a pressor drug is necessary, dopamine 2 to 5 mcg/kg/minute is usually used.

 Symptoms and signs include fever, rash (centrifugally spreading rash becoming erythroderma with bullae), vomiting, watery and bloody diarrhea, lymphadenopathy, and pancytopenia due to bone marrow aplasia.
 Jaundice and elevated liver enzyme levels are also common.
-GVHD occurs 4 to 30 days after transfusion and is diagnosed based on clinical suspicion and skin and bone marrow biopsies.
+Graft-vs-host disease occurs 4 to 30 days after transfusion and is diagnosed based on clinical suspicion and skin and bone marrow biopsies.
 GVHD has > 90% mortality because no specific treatment is available.